2023 Most Popular Economics Master's Degree Schools in the Far Western US Region

 Of the 30 students majoring in economics at USFCA, 47% are male and 53% are female.

-University of California - San Diego landed the #6 spot in the 2023 rankings for the most popular master’s degree economics programs.
-UCSD is a very large public school located in the large city of La Jolla.
+University of California - San Diego ranked #6 on this year’s Most Popular Economics Master’s Degree Schools in the Far Western US Region list.
+UCSD is a fairly large public school located in the large city of La Jolla.

 About 48% of the students majoring in economics at the school are women while 52% are male.

-Full Economics at University of California - San Diego Report
+Read full report on Economics at University of California - San Diego

-With a ranking of #7, University of California - Davis did quite well on this year’s most popular schools for economics students working on their master’s degree.
-Located in the small suburb of Davis, UC Davis is a public college with a very large student population.
+University of California - Davis ranked #7 on this year’s Most Popular Economics Master’s Degree Schools in the Far Western US Region list.
+Located in the small suburb of Davis, UC Davis is a public college with a fairly large student population.

 Of the 21 students majoring in economics at UC Davis, 52% are male and 48% are female.

-With a ranking of #7, The Chicago School of Professional Psychology at Los Angeles did quite well on this year’s most popular schools for economics students working on their master’s degree.
-Located in the city of Los Angeles, The Chicago School Los Angeles Campus is a private not-for-profit school with a small student population.
+The Chicago School of Professional Psychology at Los Angeles did quite well in this year’s ranking of the most popular places for economics students to get a master’s degree.
+It came in at #7 on the list.
+Located in the city of Los Angeles, The Chicago School Los Angeles Campus is a private not-for-profit college with a small student population.

 About 43% of the students majoring in economics at the school are women while 57% are male.